TIBHannover/ts-sandbox-backend/README.md

 ***
 To start a project run following commands in a project directory:

-1. `docker-compose build` to build containers
+1. `mvn clean install` to build modules as jars
-2. `docker-compose up -d` create and start the containers in the background and leave them running
+2. `docker-compose up --force-recreate --build -d` to build, create and start the containers in the background and leave them running

-Terminology Service Statistics runs on port 8080: `http://localhost:8080`
+Terminology Service Statistics runs on port 9191: `http://localhost:9191`

 Semantic Diff Service runs on port 9090: `http://localhost:9090`

-API documentation for statistics module: [swagger-statistics](http://localhost:8080/swagger-ui/index.html)
+API documentation for statistics module: [swagger-statistics](http://localhost:9191/swagger-ui/index.html)

 API documentation for history module: [swagger-history](http://localhost:9090/swagger-ui/index.html)
 ### Questions to be answered by statistic